entiqon/entiqon/docs/devoleper/architecture/dialect_engine.md

 * `BaseDialect` offers safe defaults
 * `ResolveDialect(...)` centralizes instantiation
 * Builders are responsible for invoking dialect methods during query generation
+* Dialect capabilities like `RETURNING` are now validated per engine

 For more information on how builders apply dialect behavior, see the individual builder guides such as `SelectBuilder Developer Guide`.